francescomontagna/stylegan2-ada-pytorch/README.md

 ## Environment
+Create the environment:
 `conda cerate env -f environment.yml`

+Activate the environment:
+with `conda activate env`.

 ## Generate
-Create the `model` folder with trained .pkl files.
+Create the `models` folder with trained .pkl files.
-Activate the environment with `conda activate env`.
-Generate using the command:
+Generate images using the command:

 `python generate.py --outdir=out/<output folder> --trunc=<[0,1] RANGE> --seeds=<One seed for each generated image> \
     --network=models/<model.pkl> --device=<cpu or gpu>`